 Moving towards the back of the mask you will find the ear straps.
 As anyone familiar with this blog will know, I am not a fan of ear-strap based designs.
 This is due to the fact that they often place a lot of pressure on the wearer’s ears and they can become very uncomfortable over time.

-In saying that, I have worn the Conceptar mask for over 4 hours on a few days this week and I have noticed little pain.
+In saying that, I have worn the AR Face Mask for over 4 hours on a few days this week and I have noticed little pain.
 I believe this is due to the fact that the straps are quite thick and flat, making them distribute the pressure more evenly.